glu-lang/glu-book/_docs/use_functions.md

 With this declaration, you do not need to provide `param1` a value, as it is done in the `main` func.

-Since the types of `my_func` _parameters_ are explicitly specified as `Int`, you must provide strictly `Int` typed values.
+Since the types of `my_func` parameters are explicitly specified as `Int`, you must provide strictly `Int` typed values.
-When declaring a function with _parameters_, the type of each _parameter_ must be explicitly stated.
+When declaring a function with parameters, the type of each parameter must be explicitly stated.
 Note that the `my_func` function is defined after the `main` function in the source code, but it could have been defined before.
 Glu does not enforce the order of function definitions, only that they are defined within an accessible scope.